dnestoff/MeetupListBuilder/README.md

 ## Running Tests

 This repo includes a fully passing test suite of its five classes.
-Tests are stored in the subfolder '/tests' and should be run individually using PHPunits '--default' command.
-To run individual tests from the command line, use the following command:
+Tests are stored in the subfolder '/tests' and should be run individually using PHPunit's '--debug' command.

+Run individual test files from the command line using the following command:

 - phpunit --debug tests/<file>.php